Overview

 • With Data-Oriented Design, we can also improve our game's extensibility by always solving problems through data.
 This makes it easy to add new features and modify existing ones.

 • Regardless of how complex our game has become, every new feature can be solved using data.
-This allows for near-constant development time regardless of how complex our game has become and makes it easy to add complicated new features.
+This can keep development time more predictable because new features are usually added by identifying the data they need and the logic that transforms it.

 • ECS is a design pattern sometimes used to implement DOD.
 Not all ECS implementations are DOD, and we don’t need ECS to implement DOD.